Enter a name for your cluster, for example my-rosa-cluster

 For a list of the supported maximums, see ROSA tested cluster maximums.

-For detailed steps to quickly create a ROSA cluster with STS, including the AWS IAM resources, see Creating a ROSA cluster with STS quickly.
+For detailed steps to quickly create a ROSA cluster with STS, including the AWS IAM resources, see Creating a ROSA cluster with STS using the default options.

 For detailed steps to create a ROSA cluster with STS using customizations, including the AWS IAM resources, see Creating a ROSA cluster with STS using customizations.